 How we began

-Nightingale Housing, the social enterprise established to support the growth of the Nightingale Model was created from a steering committee co-convened by Jessie Hochberg and Dr Andrea Sharam, Research Fellow at Swinburne University’s Institute for Social Research.
+Nightingale Housing was then established to support the growth of the Nightingale model.
+It was created from a steering committee co-convened by Jessie Hochberg and Dr Andrea Sharam, Research Fellow at Swinburne University’s Institute for Social Research.
 The Committee included Dr Tom Alves, Andrew Maynard, James Legge, Michael Roper, Jeremy McLeod and Tony Lee.